DevKilo1/aura-applications/README.md

 - **Discord authentication issues**: Ensure your Discord application credentials are correct and the redirect URI is properly set in the Discord Developer Portal.
 - **Bot not responding**: Check that the bot token is correct and the bot has the necessary permissions in your Discord server.
-- **Admin access not working**: Verify that the correct Discord IDs are set in the `ADMIN_DISCORD_IDS` array.
+- **Admin access not working**: Verify that the correct Discord IDs are set in the `adminDiscordIds` array in `src/lib/config.ts`.
 - **Build errors**: If you encounter build errors, make sure you have correctly installed the Visual Studio Code Build Tools as described in the Prerequisites section.

 ## Support

-For issues, feature requests, or general inquiries, please open an issue on the GitHub repository or contact us through our Discord support server.
+For issues, feature requests, or general inquiries, please open an issue on the GitHub repository or contact us through our [Discord support server](https://discord.gg/663eBMPWPB).

 ---